 END

-• In our example, we have declared “@a” as the input parameter and “@b” as the output parameter.
-Both the parameters are of integer data type.
+- In our example, we have declared “@a” as the input parameter and “@b” as the output parameter.
+Both parameters are integer data types.

-• After this, we are using the SET statement to calculate and assign the cube value to “@a” to “@b“.
+- After this, we use the SET statement to calculate and assign the cube value to “@a” and “@b.”

 Now, to get the result at the caller side, first, we need to declare a variable that can hold the value of the output parameter.
 And then, we need to pass the variable to the output parameter while execution.
 Here is the code for it.